 INTERVERTEBRAL DISK DISEASE: SURGICAL TREATMENT

 Spinal surgery is highly invasive, very expensive, and with both potential for great outcome as well as poor outcome depending on the damage already sustained by the spinal cord.
 Patients are generally not candidates for surgery unless they cannot walk, have only been paralyzed for a few days at most, and, of course, have a disease (such as disk herniation) where there is pressure on the spinal cord that can be relieved surgically.
 There is frequently a great deal of nursing care following surgery along with physical therapy.
-Spinal surgery is generally performed on an emergency basis such as after an acute Hansen Type I episode or it may be performed in a more chronic situation such as to relieve long-standing pain.
+Spinal surgery may be performed on an emergency basis such as after an acute Hansen Type I episode or it may be performed in a more chronic situation such as to relieve long-standing pain.
 The goal of surgery in either case is to relieve pressure on the spinal cord when there is pressure from an external source (i.e. herniated disk material pressing on the spinal cord or perhaps a tumor or bone pressing against the spinal cord.)
 The most common scenario is to remove herniated disk material.

 The first step will be localizing the area of the compression.
 A patient may have several areas of disk disease but the surgeon will need to know which one is the active one.
 This will require some kind of advanced imaging such as CT scanning, MRI imaging, or myelography.
 The patient commonly goes directly to surgery after imaging without being awakened from general anesthesia.